canonical/launchpad-manual/docs/user/explanation/projects/project-support.rst

 Replying to a question
 ----------------------

-Once you found a quesiton on which you want to provide help, click on it to access the question page.
+Once you found a question on which you want to provide help, click on it to access the question page.
 There are two kinds of replies you can do on a question.